Entanglement generation via single-qubit rotations in a torn Hilbert space: Examples of entangled states

 \subsection{Other entangled states}

 We now explore the creation of other entangled states.
 In principle, by repeating applying trivial and non-trivial rotations, our scheme can generate any states on the surface of the $N$ spin-1/2 Bloch sphere.
-And one can approach a target state at an arbitrarily high fidelity with adequate steps.
+Equivalently, one can approach a target state at an arbitrarily high fidelity with adequate steps.
 In this and next sections, we consider the scenario of only sequentially applying non-trivial rotations for numerical calculation simplicity.
 We use $N=50$ qubits for demonstrations and we pick up the GHZ state, W state, Dicke state, and lantern state as examples.
-Using Dicke states $|S_z\rangle$ to express these states, the GHZ state corresponds to $(|-25\rangle+|25\rangle)/\sqrt{2}$, the W state corresponds to $\left|-24\right\rangle$, one of Dicke states corresponds to $|0\rangle$, and the lantern state corresponds to $|lt\rangle=(\left|-15\right\rangle+\left|-5\right\rangle+|5\rangle+|15\rangle)/2$.

-In Fig.~\ref{fig4} we plot the fidelities versus the step number.
+We will use Dicke states $|S_z\rangle$ to express these states.
+The GHZ state corresponds to an equal superposition of $\left|-25\right\rangle$ and $\left|25\right\rangle$.
+The W state corresponds to $\left|-24\right\rangle$.
+For the Dicke state, we choose $|0\rangle$ to exemplify.
+The lantern state $\left|lt\right\rangle$, which resembles a lantern in the Husimi-Q representation, is defined as an equal superposition of $\left|-15\right\rangle$, $\left|-5\right\rangle$, $\left|5\right\rangle$ and $\left|15\right\rangle$.
+The definition of the fidelity of these four states in our calculation is summarized in Appendix~\ref{fidelity}.
+In Fig.~\ref{fig4} we plot the fidelity of these four states versus the step number.
 The fidelity of creating a target state increases as we increase total step numbers, where each step only contains an non-trivial step for simplicity.
-The fidelity rapidly converge to 1 within only very few steps.
+The fidelities rapidly converge to 1 within only very few steps.
 For the entangled states illustrated, we always obtain a fidelity over 0.99 within 3 steps.
 Notably, within only one step, a GHZ state with fidelity over $0.999$, and a W state with fidelity over $0.99$ can be obtained.
 We will discuss in detail the generation of these two important states in the next section.
 We plot the wave function of these states and corresponding $H_{\rm AC}$ in Fig.~\ref{figWallsQ}.
-Since the microwave rotation is easy to implement with negligible loss in real experiments, further improvement of the above result includes inserting some trivial rotations between non-trivial ones in order to achieve faster convergence of fidelity approaching unity.
+Since the microwave rotation is easy to implement with negligible loss in real experiments \cite{liu2021infidelity, sheng2018high}, further improvement of the above result includes inserting some trivial rotations between non-trivial ones in order to achieve faster convergence of fidelity approaching unity.